In Short

 A fire in a commercial premise can be devastating, particularly if you do not have insurance or have not kept fire safety equipment up to date.
 But, if you are a tenant, who is responsible for fire safety under your lease: you or the landlord?
 There are many issues regarding fire safety and compliance in commercial premises.
-This article will explain whether it is the responsibility of the landlord or you to maintain fire safety standards on a property.
+This article will explain whether it is the landlord’s or your responsibility to maintain fire safety standards on a property.

 Who is Responsible for Installing and Maintaining Fire Equipment?

-Your lease should specify who has the responsibility for the installation of fire safety equipment and any maintenance obligations.
-While a good lease should explain the responsibilities of you and the landlord, there are also some other legal principles that underpin a lease.
+Your lease should specify who is responsible for installing fire safety equipment and any maintenance obligations.
+While a good lease should explain your and the landlord’s responsibilities, other legal principles underpin a lease.

 Legally, the landlord has an obligation to: